 Child Safety Seat Recommendations

-The American Academy of Pediatrics offers safety seat guidelines to better protect your child at each stage of life.
+If safety is your top priority, the American Academy of Pediatrics offers the following safety seat guidelines to better protect your child at each stage of life.

-- Infants and Toddlers: Infants should ride in rear-facing seats, beginning with the drive home from the hospital.
+- Infants should ride in rear-facing seats, beginning with the drive home from the hospital.
 They should continue to ride rear-facing until they reach the weight or height limit allowed by the seat.
-For most seats, this allows children to remain rear-facing until at least age 2.
+Most seats allow children to remain rear-facing until at least age 2.

 When can my child ride in the front seat?

-Children may begin to ride in the front seat at the age of 13 if their height and weight allow them to properly fit the car’s seat belts.
-Children who are younger than 13 years old should always ride in the back seat, and car seats should never be used in a front seat.
+According to pediatric guidelines, children may begin to ride in the front seat at the age of 13 if their height and weight allow them to properly fit the car’s seat belts.
+Children who are younger than 13 years old should ride in the back seat.

 Which car seat is best?

 Should you buy a specific brand or model of car seat?
-There are hundreds of different child safety seat models sold in the US alone.
-No single brand or style is better than the others.
-Instead, ask yourself the following questions to find the best seat for your family…
+In short, no. There are hundreds of different child safety seat models sold in the US alone.
+No single brand or style is better than the rest.
+Instead, ask yourself the following questions to find the best seat for your child…

 - First, does it fit my car?